-What Do Home Inspections Really Reveal?
+What Home Inspections Really Reveal About Texas Homes

 A home inspection is not about looking for perfection.
 It is about understanding the condition, age, safety, and performance of the major systems that make a home livable.